-- The assessments will be done by a minimum of two assessors, one of which will be assigned leadauditor for the specific assessment. - Assessors will be recruited by the management board.
-They should not be employed by an individual member, nor have a contract on services with any member. - Assessors may be senior staff from Competent Authorities, Notified Bodies, manufacturers that have resigned from such work; in all cases a qualification file demonstrating suitable knowledge appropriate to the scope of the designation of the Notified Body will be maintained by the management board. - Before each assessment, the assessors will sign a combined declaration of independence & confidentiality statement. - The assessment will be reported on in a fixed template.
+- The assessments will be done by a minimum of two assessors, one of which will be assigned lead-auditor for the specific assessment. - Assessors will be recruited by the management board.
+They should not be employed by or have a contract with the TEAM-NB member they will audit. - Assessors may be senior staff from Competent Authorities, Notified Bodies, manufacturers that have resigned from such work; in all cases a qualification file demonstrating suitable knowledge appropriate to the scope of the designation of the Notified Body will be maintained by the management board. - The NB to be audited shall be given the names and qualifications of the proposed assessors.
+The NB may object "for cause" (reasons to be stated) to the appointment of the assessors. - An assessment plan shall be clearly defined and made known to the NB at least one week prior to the audit. - Before each assessment, the assessors will sign a combined declaration of independence & confidentiality statement. - The assessment will be reported on in a fixed template.
 It will be reviewed by an independent assessor.
 When in agreement to the content, all three auditors sign the report and the approved report is sent at this stage only to the Notified Body that has been assessed.
 Lead-auditor will notify the management board that the report has been issued, identifying status of compliance. - If the assessment team concludes there are non-compliances with elements of the CoC, the Notified Body shall submit a corrective action plan within 1 month, directly to the assessment lead-auditor, notifying also the management board that corrective actions have been submitted. - The lead-auditor, where needed assisted by other members of the assessment team, reviews the corrective action plan within 1 month after receipt.
 If they accept the corrective action plan, the report is finalized and sent to the independent assessor for review and approval.
 If they do not accept the corrective action plan, the assessment team shall write a recommendation and submits that for review and approval to the independent assessor.
 Again at this stage the management board is informed of the steps that are finalised. - In both above scenarios, the independent assessor approved assessment report is send to the management board for review and approval and the conclusion is published internally between members.